 Her son Louis was already involved in the business and took over the full-time management following the death of his mother.
 Louis was an outstanding businessman and continued the growth of the company.
 During Louis’ ownership, we were selling everything from televisions, antennas, appliances, and of course musical instruments.
 And in 1962, Louis passed away.

-Louis' sons, Bill and Glenn "Buz", took over the management at that time, which started a new era for Tarpley Music.
-They continued to expand the business by adding stereo equipment, guitars, and other "hot" products of the time.
+Louis' two sons, Bill and Glenn "Buz" took over the management of the music business at that time, which started a completely new era for Tarpley Music.
+Bill and Buz continued to expand the business by adding stereo equipment, guitars, and other "hot" products of the time.
 They sold many of the original products from Fender, Gibson, Martin, and Hammond Organs.

-In 1984, Bill's son, David, joined the company full-time.
-In 1986, the company opened a store in Lubbock after purchasing the Electric Ear, which David took over the management of.
-In 1989, Buz's son, John, joined the company full-time.
-John took over the management of the Pampa store in 1991.
-Also in 1991, the company expanded to a fourth location in Clovis, New Mexico.
+In 1984: Bill's son, David, joined the company full-time.
+And then in 1986 the company opened a store in Lubbock, TX after purchasing the Electric Ear, which David took over the management of.
+In 1989: Buz's son, John, joined the company full-time and took over the management of the Pampa, TX location.

 In 1995, a central warehouse and office complex was built in Amarillo, TX.
 David and John both moved to Amarillo to manage the company from there.
 In 1998, they added the fifth Tarpley location in Wichita Falls, Texas, which was in operation until mid-2007.
 In 2006, a new location was added in San Angelo, Texas.

 In 2008, they closed the Wichita Falls and Pampa locations.
 New locations were opened in Waco in 2016 and Burleson in 2019 bringing the active total of locations to six.
 Bill passed in 2015 and Glenn in 2018, both working in the company for over 50 years.

 Members of the 5th generation, David’s sons Brad and Bryan and John’s son Mason, are now working in the company – continuing our long family involvement in the business.